christian-has-an-account/BenchProject/README.md

 - OnshoreKPI-API Is Purposed For The Communication Of Information Between KPI.DB And The Angular5 Front End (OnshoreKPI-FrontEnd).

+- 07/03/2018 V0.2 Updated with models and basic controllers from Entity Framework.

 =================================================================================

 OnshoreKPI-FrontEnd (Version 0.01) 06/31/2018